Are non-compete agreements enforceable?

 Non-compete agreements are documents that many corporations have utilized to keep long-time employees from leaving their positions and bringing their insider knowledge to a competitor.
 However, these agreements are increasingly under fire by government regulators who say they unfairly trap employees and even contribute to practices like wage-fixing.

-Keep reading to learn more about whether or not these agreements are enforceable or even able to stay at all.
+Keep reading to learn more about whether these agreements are enforceable or even able to stay at all.

 This is where non-compete agreements run into their biggest hurdle — to make a non-compete agreement enforceable, it must meet the following requirements: